dr-skot/diagramless/README.md

 Solve crosswords without knowing in advance where the black squares are.

-Running at https://diagramless.herokuapp.com (it sleeps when idle so you might have to wait a few seconds).
+Here's a [working demo](https://diagramless.herokuapp.com) (it sleeps when idle so you might have to wait a few seconds for it to spin up).

-### usage
+### load a puzzle

-`npm start`
+Drag a `.puz` file onto the puzzle grid.
+Download `.puz` files from the [New York Times](https://www.nytimes.com/crosswords), for example.

 ### keys